How To Turn Your Truck Into A Kickass Survival Vehicle!

 5) GPS:

-Stow some heavy work gloves on the truck and leave them there.
+Stow some Personal Protective Equipment (PPE) – including some heavy work gloves on the truck and leave them there.
 You will be glad you did!
+I would also highly recommend keeping a good quality respirator on your rig at all times.
+Just do it, thank me later.

-Pro tip: pack a 12″ square of 1″ thick plywood to use as a base for a wheel jack.
-Jacking a vehicle on even slightly soft ground can be hazardous as if the jack sinks it can collapse, with the vehicle crashing down suddenly and without warning.
-I’ve seen this happen and it’s bad news.. it can of course be catastrophic if you are under the vehicle doing a repair.
+Pro tip #1: pack a 12″ square of 1″ thick plywood to use as a base for a wheel jack.
+Jacking a vehicle on even slightly soft ground can be hazardous as if the jack sinks slowly it can give way suddenly without warning, with the vehicle crashing down.
+I’ve seen this happen and I still get chills thinking about it… it can absolutely be deadly if you are under the vehicle doing a repair.

-A vehicle makes an ideal power plant for a wide variety of uses.
-The alternator on a vehicle is essentially a powerful generator that can be used to charge batteries.
+A vehicle makes an ideal power plant for a wide variety of uses… 🙂 The alternator on a vehicle is essentially a powerful generator that is used to charge the batteries.
 Batteries can then be used to power DC appliances or run to an inverter that will deliver AC power to run various electrical equipment that you already have.
-Once you have a good power setup, you have essentially unlimited options.

 Batteries also give the option of DC charging from solar panels and a variety of other sources – giving you versatility and an almost ideal power supply that can be used “anywhere”.

 A powerful inverter can be connected (using short cables) to the vehicle battery and then with the engine running, regular 110/240v AC power tools and various appliances can be connected.
-I’ve used a 2300w Power Bright Inverter B002AMPGE6 connected to a truck to run a sump pump and drain a flooded area, small electric heaters and all kinds of power tools.
+I’ve used a 2000W Pure Sine Inverter connected to a truck to run a sump pump and drain a flooded area, small electric heaters and all kinds of power tools.
 Connect the inverter using short, thick jumper cables, start the engine (so as not to drain your battery!), flip on the inverter power and off you go.

 In order to run sensitive electronics and in fact to prolong the life of equipment of all kinds, you will want a pure sine wave inverter (as opposed to a modified sine wave inverter).
-These produce much cleaner power.
-My inverter of choice is the Xantrex PROWatt 2000 which is rated to kick out 1800w pure sinewave, clean power.
-More than 2000w pure sine inverters start to get expensive but are essential if you want to run more powerful appliances.
-Modified sine units are much cheaper but I don’t use them as I don’t want to risk damaging my equipment.
-Some sensitive equipment will not even run from a modified sine inverter.
+These produce much cleaner power: Modified sine units are cheaper but I don’t use them as I don’t want to risk damaging my equipment and many items with electronic controls, even such as a tumble dryer, may not even run at all from a modified sine inverter.

 In order for the juice to make it from the batteries to the inverter and supply the required power safely, very low resistance wiring (read: short, thick cables) and high-quality connections are required.

 Beef up your DC cables!
+This is actually pretty important.
 DC power does not hold its voltage over distance in the same manner as AC power.
-There’s a formula for running DC cables to the inverter and if you look at the inverter, you will see connectors designed for “monster cables” – sometimes going to 0AWG and even beyond.
+There’s a formula for running DC cables to the inverter and if you look at the inverter, you will see DC lugs are designed for “monster cables” – sometimes going to 0AWG and even beyond.
 You want the beefiest cables that you can physically connect.
 Double them up if you can – and run the shortest distance you possibly can from your batteries to your inverter.

 AWG stands for “American Wire Gauge” and is the standard wire size measurement system in the USA. [expand]

 Here’s some 2/0 AWG cables which should be sufficient for 175-amp and 200-amp fuses.
 For a 6000w inverter, something of the order of these monster 4/0 inverter cables would be advisable (listing states use up to 7000w inverters).
-Bigger cables than that I have never seen.
+I use 4/0 AWG cables on my 4000W inverter and they stay cool.
+Bigger cables than that, I have never seen.

 In the past I have built “power boxes” which have a battery compartment and then the inverter sits right on top or on the side, enabling the shortest possible cables to be run.